THE ROYAL PRIESTHOOD

 The idea of “church growth” is to get as many people into a building as possible regardless of the calling of the Lord or the growth of the individual in Christ.
 The concept of sowing the seed of the Kingdom is not always present.
 The worth of the church is measured by the number of heads present on Sunday morning.

 Every sincere, experienced believer knows it is impossible to judge the worth of an assembly of believers by the number of members.
 Still the “numbers game” continues to be played with very few exceptions.

 The Lord said He would build His Church.
 The Lord adds to the Church daily such as should be saved.

 Sometimes there is work for us to do.
 Timothy was charged to “do the work of an evangelist” (II Timothy 4:5).
 But every gift and ministry must be guided by the Lord.
 If it is not, the product is worthless in the Kingdom of God.
 The Book of Acts reveals clearly that Paul was guided in all he did.

-After they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not.
+After they had come to Mysia, they tried to go into Bithynia, but the Spirit did not permit them.
 (Acts 16:7)

-For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+“for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 (Acts 18:10)

 Of special importance is the understanding that the purpose of the present age, the Church Age, is to call out and build up the Body of Christ.
 Some passages of Scripture inform us that when the Lord perfects a remnant of saints He will appear with them.
 At that time many nations of people will come to the Lord.